patricklafrance/wmfnext-shell/README.md

 ```
 👉 Finally, update the host application's file `package.json` file to add a reference to the newly created `wmfnext-static-module-1` package.

-👉 Start the static module project with the `dev` command, then start the applications and libraries.
-Navigate to _"static1/page-1"_ and _"static1/page-2"_, the pages should render without any errors.
+👉 Start the applications with the `dev` command and navigate to _"static1/page-1"_ and _"static1/page-2"_, the pages should render without any errors.

-### Register a module dynamic navigation items
+### Register a module navigation items

-We now have a federated SPA displaying pages from a remote module application loaded at runtime and a static module application registered at build time.
+We now have a federated SPA displaying pages from a remote module loaded at runtime and a static module registered at build time.

 Still, _teams are not fully autonomous yet_ as links to pages are hardcoded in the host application layout.
 To change those links, teams have to coordinate with each others.